supahcraig/RPCN-to-Aurora-via-IAM/README.md

 ### Redpanda Connect Role

 As mentioned above, this role is created when your Redpanda cluster is created.
 If your cluster had cluster ID `curl3eo533cmsnt23dv0` then your role would be named `redpanda-curl3eo533cmsnt23dv0-redpanda-connect-pipeline`.
-It is vital that we don't change the policies attached to this role.
+It is vital that we don't change the existing policies attached to this role.
 Out of the box there is a policy that allows it to read AWS secrets, and a trust policy that involves IRSA, OIDC, federated identities...it complex.
 The good news is you don't need to worry about this.
-There may also be another policy in this role (but there might not be, depends on how the cloud team ends up implementing this), but if we want to be explicit, we can create a new policy for this role.
+There _may_ also be another policy in this role (but there might not be, depends on how the cloud team ends up implementing this), but if we want to be explicit, we can create a new policy for this role.
 It is important to understand that if we change the existing policies those changes will be reverted by the Redpanda reconciliation process.
 But _adding a policy_ won't be subject to that.
 So we will need to create a policy that allows this role to assume the dbconnect role.
 It should look very much just like this, and it should be attached to the RPCN role.

 Note:  the terraform in this repo will not generate this policy, nor will it attach it to the RPCN role.
 It is left as an exercise to the reader (for now).
+The actual resource will be the ARN of the "db connect" role owned by the Aurora account.

 ```json
 {